URL

 1. Let port be the mathematical integer value that is represented by buffer in radix-10 using ASCII digits for digits with values 0 through 9.

-2. If port is greater than 216 − 1, port-out-of-range validation error, return failure.
+2. If port is not a 16-bit unsigned integer, port-out-of-range validation error, return failure.

 3. Set url’s port to null, if port is url’s scheme’s default port; otherwise to port.